-Although the next trip hasn’t happened yet, Inn Travel and the Catalonia Tourism Board were more than kind to ship me a ton of wine from the area to try at home here in London!
+Although the next trip hasn’t happened yet, Inn Travel and the Catalonia Tourism Board were more than kind to ship me a ton of wine, from the area, or other options like a pinot noir wine, to try at home here in London!
 I invited a couple girlfriends over – including Corey the wine lover and Amy, who’s right in the middle of studying to be a big-time Sommelier.
 I knew they’d all have some good commentary, especially as the glasses just kept mysteriously filling back up themselves.
 Odd.

 OK, It’s go time!

 Bubbles!
 Cava is Spain’s version of champagne, made very similarly and often just as wonderful.
 This Codorníu Cuvée is made from three types of grapes (pandarella, xarello and macabeu), and they make it the old school way by aging it in barrels.